 Introduction to medicinal plants contract farming and it’s advantages: Medicinal plants are a source of biomolecules with therapeutic potential and lead to developing new drugs.
-Herbal medicines are considered as safer, better physiological compatibility and also cost-effective.
+Herbal medicines are considered as safer, better physiological compatibility, and also cost-effective.
 India is a gold mine of medicinal plants and a rich repository of medicinal knowledge.
-The demand for the medicinal plant is increasing with expansion in human needs and trade purposes.
+The demand for medicinal plants is increasing with expansion in human needs and trade purposes.
 Contract farming can be described as a halfway house between independent farm creation and corporate farming.
 It involves a contractual relationship between farmers and central processing or exporting units/firms.
 These units purchase generate from contract farmers under the agreed terms of the contract.

 Aromatic plants and herbs used in herbal medicines and personal care products are the key ingredients of the farm’s high earnings.
 Shankhapushpi, Ateesh, kutki, kuth, kapikachhu, and karanja are some of the herbs that mean little to the urban consumer but are a big source of income for some farmers.
 Medicinal plants grow best within certain ranges of various factors includes temperature, soil moisture, soil nutrients, light, air pollutants, humidity, soil structure, and pH level.
-Although these factors affect all plants are frequently grown or kept in cultural particles such as fertilization, irrigation, spraying with pesticides that may affect their growth considerably.
+Although these factors affect all plants that are frequently grown or kept in cultural particles such as fertilization, irrigation, spraying with pesticides that may affect their growth considerably.

 Medicinal plants play an important role in the development of human cultures around the whole world.
-Some of the plants contain ginger, green tea, walnuts, aloe, pepper, and turmeric, etc. Some plants and their derivatives are considered as the main source for active ingredients that are used in aspirin and toothpaste etc. Now, let us get into the details of medicinal plants/crops contract farming in India.
+Some of the plants contain ginger, green tea, walnuts, aloe, pepper, and turmeric, etc. Some plants and their derivatives are considered as the main source of active ingredients that are used in aspirin and toothpaste etc. Now, let us get into the details of medicinal plants/crops contract farming in India.

 A step by step guide to medicinal plants contract farming in India

-Contract farming is a system for the production and supply of agriculture produce under a forward contract between producers, suppliers, and farmers.
+Contract farming is a system for the production and supply of agricultural produce under a forward contract between producers, suppliers, and farmers.
 The essence of such an arrangement is the commitment of the producer, seller to provide an agriculture commodity of a certain type at a time and quantity required by a known and committed buyer.
 Farmers are required to plant the contractor’s crop on his land and to harvest and deliver to the contractor a quantum of products based upon anticipated crop yield.
 This can be a pre-agreed price.
 It can indeed be a vehicle for the modernization of agriculture in India.
 The agro-based industries need timely and adequate inputs for good quality agricultural produce.

 The Government of India’s National Agricultural Policy envisages private participation will be promoted contract farming.
-National Agricultural Policy of Government of India recognized contract farming as an important aspect of agri-business.
+National Agricultural Policy of the Government of India recognized contract farming as an important aspect of agri-business.
 The Inter-Ministerial Task Force on Agricultural Marketing reforms observed that contract farming was becoming very important.
 There is no standard and homogenous process in contract farming in agriculture.
 There are three types of contracts in agriculture.
 They are;

 - Procurement contracts, under which sale and purchase conditions are specified